Mandraxed/PIA-VPN/README.md

 Please check whether VPN services are permitted by law in the jurisdiction in which you intend to use them Nothing in this script does or is intended to endorse or encourage the use of Virtual Private Networks in jurisdictions in which they are prohibited by law.
 Check the law in your jurisdiction before using any software, including this script.
 TODO
 The script in current form may cache passwords in memory.
-A later version may use 'auth-nocache' options to prevent this Version 0.1 - Amber Alligator
+A later version may use 'auth-nocache' options to prevent this.

+Version 0.1 - Amber Alligator
 Paul Roche (c) 2017